OpenMDAO/RevHack2020/README.md

 **Derivatives**: differentiating a tricky component with weird sparsity or speeding up the performance of your existing derivatives implementation with advanced coloring features.

-**Perforance**: identifying bottlenecks and speeding up code that is already implemented in OpenMDAO
+**Performance**: identifying bottlenecks and speeding up code that is already implemented in OpenMDAO

 **Numerical stability**: Improving the robustness of a nonlinear solve or optimization so that it gets a converged answer more frequently